MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake-data-powerbi.md

 8. If prompted to sign in, you can sign in with your Azure Active Directory account or with the **Account key**.
 To sign in with an **Account key**, select the option from the left side bar.

-9. Find the access key by going back to the storage account setting and selecting **Access keys** from the left pane.
-Copy the first key.

-10. Find the account key by going back to the storage account settings and selecting **Access keys** from the left pane.
+9. Find the account key by going back to the storage account settings and selecting **Access keys** from the left pane.
 Copy the first key and paste it in Power BI.
 Select **OK**.

     ![Copy the access key](media/copy-access-key.png "Copy the access key")